kdusling/kdusling.github.io/teaching/Applied-Fluids/Notes/FrictionLosses.md

 ### Entrance Loss

 The losses that occur when a fluid flows from a larger reservoir or tank into a pipe are called *entrance losses*.
 For a square-edged inlet as shown in the cartoon below the resistive coefficient is $K\approx0.5$.
 This is the limiting case of $A_1\to \infty$ in the equation for $K$ above.
 Chamfered and rounded inlets have smaller resistance coefficients.
 For a chamfered inlet $K\approx 0.25$ and for a well-rounded inlet $K\approx 0.04$.
+For inward projecting or Re-entrant flow $K=0.78$.

 <div class="photo" style="width: 500px;">
   <img src="img\entranceloss.png" alt="Entrance loss">